athenaleong/digital-garden/content/read/All Joy And No Fun - Reading Notes.md

 ##### Early Childhood:
 - Children have drastic effect on sleep.
 The effect of sleep deprivation is supposedly greatly determined by genetics.
 Some people respond to sleep deprivation catastrophically.
 - Having children is a test of our willpower.
-Self-control is a bottomless resource.
+Self-control is not a bottomless resource.
 The more willpower we expand in one area (ie. parenting and sleep), the more likely we will yield to the next temptations that come along (ie. yelling at our kids).
 Succumbing to our own temptation is no fun.
 - Children are madman: their chaos challenge the organization adults have established.
 Psychologically healthy kindergarteners from high-income homes listen to their mothers 55% of the time, low-income homes 68%
 - Gain in freedom is a seen as a triumph of subtraction rather than addition (ie. getting rid of stuff, instead of taking up stuff of our choice).
 Independence came to mean immunity from social claims on one's wealth or time.
 We fear commitment and we perceive liberty as freedom from obligation.
 Children are the most binding obligations.
 - Reality vs Expectations of having children: Couples usually view children as matrimonial enhancers, but in fact, couples with young children are more prone to divorce.